Coderdotnew/intro_web_apps_dgm/05_class/02_array_enumerables/README.md

 ![2](http://i.imgur.com/S1SdvQC.jpg?1)
 Notice the second bull has WAY less details, but is still easily identifiiable as a bull.
 This is the concept of **abstraction**.
 In computer science, this means stripping away data and syntax to reduce complexity and increase efficiency.

-Now let's talk about abstraction in Ruby.
+Now for abstraction in Ruby.
 Ruby is defined as a relatively *high-level programming* language because it is highly abstracted from *machine code*.
 This basically means it is dynamic, interpreted, and has flexible syntax.
 The deeper we dive into Ruby, you'll realize how many ways there are to do the exact. same. thing.

 # looping = least_abstract
-Let's look at an example that performs the same fuction.
+Let's look at an example that performs the same fuction in varying degrees of abstraction.
 We are going on a college roadtrip and are visiting several colleges.
 Our goal is to create a loop using an array of colleges and to loop through that array until each college has been visited.

 #### loop do = least abstract
 ```ruby